babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ## Adding tests
 The test framework consumes `.sql`, `.txt` and `.mix` files as input (discussed above) and uses them to generate the output (.out) files.

-1. Add the input test file in the `test/JDBC/input` directory.
-You can also create subdirectories and test files inside those
+1. Add your input file to the `test/JDBC/input` directory.
+For convenience, you can use subdirectories within the directory to organize test files.
 2. Run the test framework to generate the output file (you may want to edit the schedule file to only the run the tests that you have added instead of running all the tests).
 The test will fail because it does not have a corresponding expected output file yet.
 3. Check the `test/JDBC/output` directory for the generated output file.
 The output file (.out) will be of the format:
     ```